mattpsu03/Free-Play-with-Attract-arcade-mods/README.md

 -9/21/26 - Added Super Space Invaders '91 freeplay with attract.
 (3 coins/1 credit enables freeplay)

 -9/22/26 - Added Frogger 6-digit scoring, freeplay with attract, bugfixed version (credit to SNESNESCUBE64 and philmurr for freeplay and bugfix patches)

+-9/24/26 - Added Gaplus Freeplay with Attract (3 Coins/1 Credit in coin A to activate freeplay)